knightedcodemonkey/jsx/src/loader/README.md

 # `@knighted/jsx` Loader

-Transform `jsx` tagged template literals in any bundler that supports webpack-style loaders (Rspack, Webpack, etc.).
-The loader rewrites JSX syntax inside the template into the interpolation-friendly form that `@knighted/jsx` expects, so you can embed JSX snippets anywhere you can use template literals—such as inside Lit components.
+Transform ` jsx`` ` and ` reactJsx`` ` tagged template literals inside any bundler that supports webpack-style loaders (Rspack, Webpack, etc.).
+The loader rewrites JSX syntax that lives in template literals so the runtime helpers can execute it later—ideal when you want JSX inside Lit components, custom elements, or shared utilities without adding a `.tsx` transpilation step.

 ## Installation